The Internet of Things (IoT) allows for precise, real-time tracking of strategic equipment across a vast industrial site

 The solution’s success has also opened the door to new ideas: “We’re now thinking about extending this solution to a wider scope,” confirms Christophe Blayo.
 Through the power of IoT, almost anything an industrial operator can imagine can be achieved.

-To implement this solution, Orange Business Services called in the services of three technical partners: ELA Innovation, Quuppa and Ubisense.
+To implement this solution, Orange Business called in the services of three technical partners: ELA Innovation, Quuppa and Ubisense.